Sibolga

 Sibolga (formerly sometimes Siboga) is a city and a port located in the natural harbour of Sibolga Bay on the west coast of North Sumatra province, in Indonesia.

 The city is located on the western side of North Sumatra facing the Indian Ocean, is a transit harbour to Nias Island, and was hard hit during the 2004 Indian Ocean earthquake.
 Sibolga is also a semi-enclave within Central Tapanuli Regency, as Sibolga borders Central Tapanuli Regency in the north, east, and south, while it borders the Mentawai Strait in the west.

-The city has an area of 10.77 km2 — the smallest city by land area in Indonesia.
-It had a population of 84,444 at the 2010 census and 89,584 at the 2020 census; the official estimate as at mid 2023 was 91,265 - comprising 45,839 males and 45,426 females.
+The city has an area of 11.47 km2 — the smallest city by land area in Indonesia.
+It had a population of 84,444 at the 2010 census and 89,584 at the 2020 census; the official estimate as of mid 2025 was 92,244 (comprising 46,365 males and 45,879 females).

 History

 Poncan Ketek Island (Small Poncan Island) in Sibolga Bay was once the location of a fort, with British, Dutch, French, and American traders passing through.
 It is thought Stamford Raffles passed through before he moved to Bengkulu in southern Sumatra.
 From Bengkulu Raffles, after relinquishing the port to the Dutch, established the trade port that became Singapore.

 At some point between 1890 and 1920, there was a major fire in the city, which was presumably mostly built from wood from the surrounding mountains (shown partly denuded in the 1928 panorama below).

 After the Japanese invasion of Sumatra in 1942, a makeshift prison described as a "civilian camp" was set up at Taroetoengweg, in the city center, from 16 March to 4 May 1942.
 It first housed 10 "European" men from in and around Sibolga, who were then joined on April 24 by another 10 men from the island of Nias.
 On May 4 they were taken to the Native Secondary School for Boys in Pearadja (Taroetoeng), located in the mountains behind Sibolga.